 The Georgia Department of Natural Resources Wildlife Resources Division (GADNR) commented that the known distribution of the eastern hellbender in Georgia is largely confined to watersheds within the Tennessee River drainage.
 GADNR reports that a 2005 survey of stream segments in 21 different locations in the proximity of historic hellbender occurrence records found hellbenders occurring in 13 locations, 9 of which were thought to be habitats sustaining healthy hellbender populations.
-Hellbenders were not found at eight of the sites sampled, suggesting extirpation or significant declines of hellbender populations within these watersheds.
+Hellbenders were not Start Printed Page 61982found at eight of the sites sampled, suggesting extirpation or significant declines of hellbender populations within these watersheds.
 GADNR provided information indicating that sedimentation originating from unimproved road surfaces, makeshift campsites along stream banks, past agricultural practices, and other forms of land disturbance have impacted numerous hellbender streams, with some streams degraded to such an extent that they may never again support hellbenders.

 The Missouri Department of Conservation (MDC) commented that population numbers of both the Ozark and eastern hellbender subspecies continue to decline since the 1970s and have shifted in age structure, with large, mature individuals being most prevalent and young age classes being virtually absent.
 MDC reports that population viability models show that all hellbender populations have a high probability of extinction in the future.